wikipathways/pvjs/README.md

 ----------------------
 1. From your fork of pathvisio.js, click the "branch" drop-down
 2. Type in "gh-pages" and select the "create" option from the drop-down
-3. Pull into your account from wikipathways account (your-github-account:gh-pages ... wikipathways:gh-pages)
+3. Pull the code into your fork from the wikipathways fork (your-github-account:gh-pages ... wikipathways:gh-pages)

 Make awesome updates
 --------------------